Kapfenberg

+The municipality covers 82 km2 and lies at an elevation of about 501 m.
+Its highest point is the Floning, which rises to 1583 m.
+On 1 January 2015, the former municipality of Parschlug was merged into Kapfenberg as part of the Styria municipal structural reform.

+The area around Kapfenberg has been settled since prehistoric times.
+Finds from the Rettenwandhöhle include Stone Age tools, Bronze Age objects and later archaeological remains.
+The church of St Martin was first mentioned in 1096, while Oberkapfenberg Castle was documented in 1173 as Castrum chaffenberch.
+The settlement was referred to as a market in 1256 and developed during the Middle Ages as a local centre of trade, crafts and administration.

+Kapfenberg’s modern development was closely tied to industry.
+In the 19th century, railway construction and the growth of iron and steel production transformed the market town into an industrial centre.
+The first train passed through Kapfenberg in 1844, and in 1854 Franz Mayr von Melnhof established Austria’s first crucible steelworks in the town.
+In 1894, the Böhler brothers acquired the Kapfenberg steelworks, which became one of the town’s most important employers.
+Kapfenberg was elevated to the status of a city on 9 May 1924.

+The city remains an important centre of the Styrian steel and manufacturing industry.
+Voestalpine BÖHLER Edelstahl operates a major special-steel plant in Kapfenberg; a new special-steel plant opened in 2023 and is designed to produce up to 205,000 tonnes of special steels annually when operating at full capacity.

+The town’s best-known landmark is Oberkapfenberg Castle, a medieval hilltop castle above the town.
+The castle was built by the Lords of Stubenberg and later expanded; today it is used for cultural events, exhibitions and tourism.
+It hosts the Ritterfest, a medieval festival held at the castle.

 Geography

 Kapfenberg is a city in the Bruck-Mürzzuschlag district of the Austrian state of Styria.
 It lies in the valley of the Mürz river near the Eastern Alps.
 The city incorporates 15 settlements, the largest of which is Hafendorf.

 The Oberkapfenberg castle near the town was built in the 12th century by the Lords of Stubenberg and expanded in the 15th century.
 The castle went to a dilapidated condition in the 17th century before being restored in the 19th century.
 In 1992, it was purchased by the municipality of Kapfenberg, and it hosts the annual Ritterfest ("knights festival").

 Demographics

 With an estimated population of 22,080 individuals in 2024, it is the third largest city in Styria.
 The population consisted of 10,901 males and 11,179 females, while 3,405 inhabitants (15.4%) were under the age of seventeen.
 Apart from Austrians, who make up nearly 78% of the population, the town also had a significant proportion of people from other countries majorly from Switzerland.
 The town is a major steel production center, with the stainless steel factory operated by manufacturer voestalpine having an annual capacity of 205,000 tonnes.